njgeorge000158/Crowdfunding-Goal-Analysis-in-Excel/README.md

 ---

 Of the 1,000 campaigns in the sample, 565 succeeded (56.5%), 364 failed (36.4%), 57 were canceled (5.7%), and 14 were live (1.4%).
 The combined failure and cancellation rate of 42.1% is a reminder that crowdfunding is far from a dependable funding mechanism for the typical creator.
-Furthermore, throughout this report, the overall success rate provides the analytical baseline for assessing category-level, temporal, and structural variation.
+Moreover, throughout this report, the overall success rate provides the analytical baseline for assessing category-level, temporal, and structural variation.

 ---